hasanprep/culture-and-language-in-technology/README.md

-# culture-and-language-in-technology
+# Culture and Language in Technology
- An intoduction to computer course at Ha:ṣañ Preparatory & Leadership School
+ An intoductory computer science course at Ha:ṣañ Preparatory & Leadership School.
+This repository contains the textbook that in under development for the course.